 If you wish to leave us a message, you can email email@example.com.
 However, note that BERI is not currently engaged in much public communication, as we are currently focused on developing our own operations, and supporting researchers who have already been nominated to us by our affiliates.
 As such, you should expect a very slow response if you try to contact us.

-BERI is currently funded by individually-sourced, since its budget is small enough not to warrant a public fundraiser.
+BERI is currently funded by individually-sourced donations and grants, since its budget is small enough not to warrant a public fundraiser.

 Currently BERI is focused on working with researchers nominated to us by one of the following groups:

 BERI concedes any intellectual property rights to our collaborators and their institutions.
 In research collaborations, we choose our partners for both their integrity and the importance of their work, and as such we defer all intellectual property decisions to them.
 This makes it easier for them to decide to collaborate with us, and benefit from our resources.

 BERI has historical ties to MIRI and CFAR, both of which are non-profits whose missions are aimed at mitigating x-risk, and collaborates closely with the newly formed Center for Human Compatible AI at UC Berkeley.
 By operating as an independent legal entity with its own relationships to donors, advisors, and supporters, BERI is able to make decisions more quickly, and under a broader mission statement.

 The city of Berkeley has historically been home to many forward-thinking cultures movements and cultures, and thus seems like an ideal place to nurture careful and responsible thinking about the future.
 Thus, BERI currently views its role in the world as a local stimulus for global thinking.
 That is, while our mission is to help the world at large, our best opportunities for impact involve fostering a local community of experts and doers in and around the city of Berkeley and the Bay Area more broadly.